harshchan/apps_with_flutter-dart/README.md

 1.generate random quote (use class name :Wisdom) 2.business card( bizcard)
 3.quiz app(Quiz).
- We can create as many as apps we want in single dart file we just have to mention the names of class in main.dart.
+ We can create as many as apps we want in single dart file we just have to mention the names of class in "main.dart".